ohbendy/Phake-Ramayana/README.md

 ### Changelog ###
 29-05-24 v0.3 Added ligature of medialYa_iMark and an alternate .narrow version when followed by narrow consonants with a mark above.
 Some spacing and positioning adjustments.
 Added narrow version of aiMark-aiton to avoid certain collisions.

 30-05-24 v0.4 Added some more Burmese characters.
 Alternate forms of some letters in Khamyang style.
 A couple of new ligatures.

+02-06-24 v0.5 Added basic character set for Burmese (lacking subjoined consonants and contextual kerning).
+Burmese forms and Khamyang forms now accessible via stylistic sets, or using OT language tags (using KHYG for Khamyang until an official tag is registered).
+Some small adjustments to default glyphs.